-We had a reader request for Gluten Free, Casein Free Twinkies.
+We had a reader request for Gluten Free Casein Free Twinkies.
 We hope that this recipe fits the bill!
 It is so delicious!
 I mean does it get any better than a homemade twinkie?
-Only when you find out it is both gluten free and dairy free!
+It does when it is both gluten free and dairy free!

-It is a healthy copycat version.
-This is also a healthier version of the “traditional” store bought hostess twinkie too!
+This Gluten Free Casein Free Twinkies recipe is a healthy copycat version.
+Also much healthier than the “traditional” store bought hostess twinkie too!
 Once you give it a try you are certain to never go back!
 We hope you enjoy it as much as we did!

 Gluten-Free, Casein-Free "Twinkies"